Jesus Teaches the New Birth

 The Road To Calvary

-The last week of Christ’s life before His crucifixion, saw many prophecies fulfilled and demonstrated the compassion of Jesus upon both His friends and enemies.
+The last week of Christ’s life before His crucifixion saw many prophecies fulfilled and demonstrated the compassion of Jesus for both His friends and enemies.

-Before Jesus introduced this new meaning of the Passover, He said, “Verily I say unto you, that one of you shall betray me.”
-The disciples were very sorrowful, and began to ask, “Lord, is it I?”
+Before Jesus instituted this supper, He said, “Verily I say unto you, that one of you shall betray me.”
+The disciples were very sorrowful and began to ask, “Lord, is it I?”
 Jesus responded, “He that dippeth his hand with me in the dish, the same shall betray me.”
-Judas, then, asked, “Master, it is I?”
+Judas then asked, “Master, is it I?”
 Jesus replied, “Thou hast said.”
-Judas then left the room, and went out to consummate his betrayal of Jesus (John 13:26-30).
+Judas then left the room and went out to consummate his betrayal of Jesus (Matthew 26:20–25).

-3. Gethsemane - Following the supper, Jesus and His disciples came to the Garden of Gethsemane.
-He told eight of His disciples to remain behind while He went to pray.
-He then took Peter, James and John with him and went a little farther into the garden.
+Following the supper, Jesus and His disciples came to the Garden of Gethsemane.
+He told eight of them to remain behind while He went to pray.
+He then took Peter, James, and John with Him a little farther into the garden.
 He asked them to watch with Him.
 He was becoming very sorrowful and heavy at the prospect of His approaching betrayal and crucifixion.
 Jesus went about a stone’s throw from these three and fell on His face.
-He began to pray, "0 my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.”
-When He returned to Peter, James, and John, He found them asleep!
-"What!”
-Jesus said to Peter, "Could ye not watch with me one hour?
+He began to pray, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.”
+When He returned to Peter, James, and John, He found them asleep.
+“What!”
+Jesus said to Peter.
+“Could ye not watch with me one hour?
 Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak” (Matthew 26:40–41).

-5. The Trial - Jesus’ trial was a mockery (Matthew 26:57–69).
+Jesus’ trial was a mockery (Matthew 26:57–69).
 He was led to Caiaphas the high priest, where the scribes and elders were gathered.
-Arrangements had been made for false witnesses to testify against Jesus, so that He might be put to death.
+Arrangements had been made for false witnesses to testify against Jesus so that He might be put to death.
 As far as the high priest was concerned, Jesus had sealed His fate.
-He tore his garment, and said, “He hath spoken blasphemy; what further need have we of witnesses? behold, now ye have heard his blasphemy?"
+He tore his garment and said, “He hath spoken blasphemy; what further need have we of witnesses? behold, now ye have heard his blasphemy.”
 He asked the others, “What think ye?”
 They agreed, “He is guilty of death.”
-They then spit in Jesus’ face, hit Him, and smote Him with the palms of their hands.
+They then spit in Jesus’ face, hit Him, and struck Him with the palms of their hands.
 They jeered, “Prophesy unto us, thou Christ, Who is he that smote thee?”
-Following these tragic events, Jesus was led from the house of Caiaphas to Pilate (John 18:28–40; 19:1–15).
-Pilate queried, "What accusation bring ye against this man?"
-Pilate was the Roman governor over judea, and responsible to carry out the death penalty on criminals.
+Following these tragic events, Jesus was led from Caiaphas to Pilate (John 18:28–40; 19:1–15).
+Pilate was the Roman governor over Judea, and he was responsible to carry out the death penalty on criminals.
+Pilate queried, “What accusation bring ye against this man?”
 After questioning Jesus, Pilate went out of the judgment hall and said to the Jews, “I find in him no fault at all.
-But ye have acustom, that I should release unto you one at the passover.
+But ye have a custom, that I should release unto you one at the passover.
 Will ye therefore that I release unto you the King of the Jews?”
 “Not this man,” they cried, “but Barabbas.”
-Barabbas was a robber, insurrectionist and murderer (Mark 15:7).
+Barabbas was a robber, insurrectionist, and murderer (Mark 15:7).
 The crowd in their frenzy rejected the Son of God and chose a criminal.